What every Google marketing setup actually needs

 Wire GA4 into GTM

 1. In GTM, click TagsNewGoogle Tag.
-Paste your GA4 Measurement ID (the G-XXXXXXXX from Step 1).
+Paste your GA4 Measurement ID (the G-XXXXXXXX from the last section).

 2. Set the trigger to All Pages.
 Save.